-Like South Kensington is the great hub of national museums in West London, Greenwich is a cluster of historical attractions and museums in South East London.
-Royal Museums Greenwich consist of the four distinct museums and experiences: Royal Observatory, Cutty Sark, National Maritime Museum and Queen’s House.
+Just like South Kensington is the great hub of national museums in West London, Greenwich is a cluster of historical attractions and museums in South East London.
+The Royal Museums of Greenwich consist of four distinct museums and experiences: Royal Observatory, Cutty Sark, National Maritime Museum and Queen’s House.

 The Maritime Museum is located between the Greenwich town centre and the Royal Park.
 This makes the museum a perfect stop as you can just walk outside after your visit stepping right into the wonderful park.
 If your kids still have any energy left, we can warmly recommend the Greenwich Park Playground, just a 10 min walk from the museum.